edysfy/Group_website/sprints.md

 This sprint mainly involved discussing what features our website should have and roughly how they might be implimented.
 We all agreed the webpage's focal point would be a world map in which user posts can be seen and would appear as a heatmap in different colours depending on the mood rating of the post.
 We also discussed other features such as account creation and post filtering.
 Being unsure how complex it would be to implement the map we chose to leave these features until after we had implemented the map and posts.

 There were some different opinions among the group regarding how the website should be laid-out.
 Some felt that the login bar should slide in from the side and others felt that a whole new page should open.
 We decided to draw up paper prototype (see our [UX Design](uxDesign.md) document) of both of these cases and conduct a user study to decide.
 We wanted our product to be as user driven as possible so getting user feedback early on was crucial.
+One of our professors also mentioned that having the applicatoin being as unique as possible is must.
+We mention that idea of routing the user to a new page when they were to make post

 As well as discussing project ideas this period was used to get familiar with the tech stack we were going to be using and github.
 We each watched the lectures on Angular and github, set up a shared github repository and got familiar with its protocols by making a few pushes and pulls.
 Although we intended to specialise into certain areas later on, we all got familiar with the frontend and Angular so further down the line it would be possible to be more flexible if required.